LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 cv2.destroyAllWindows()
 ```

-Here we have 3 image processing funtions that accept an image, do some processing on it and return the processed image.
+Here we have 3 image processing functions that accept an image, do some processing on it, and return the processed image.
 1. `brighten_image` - increases the brightness of the image.
 2. `blur_image` - applies a blur effect on the image.
 3. `enhance_details` - apply an effect to enhance the details of the image.

-These functions make use of the OpenCV fuctions to do the actual processing. (for eg : cv2.GaussianBlur etc).
-I am not explaning in depth about them and various parameters that they accept, since this tutorial is more focused on the integration of OpenCV with Streamlit.
-However feel free to jump to the OpenCV documentation or google them to know more details about them.
+These functions make use of the OpenCV functions to do the actual processing. (for eg : cv2.GaussianBlur etc).
+I am not explaining in-depth about them and the various parameters that they accept since this tutorial is more focused on the integration of OpenCV with Streamlit.
+However, feel free to jump to the OpenCV documentation or google them to know more details about them.

-This program reads the image from the filepath using cv2.imread(), after that it passes the image to these funtions that do the processing, finally the image is displayed using cv2.imshow(). cv2.waitKey(0) is to wait till the user presses any key after which the program is exited.
+This program reads the image from the filepath using cv2.imread(), after that it passes the image to these functions that do the processing, finally the image is displayed using cv2.imshow(). cv2.waitKey(0) is to wait till the user presses any key after which the program is exited.

-### Step 3: Streamlit Basics
+### Let's learn some basics of Streamlit.

-Streamlit offers several components that we can place in the webpage.
-It also offers a sidepanel and we can place components there as well.
+Streamlit offers some common UI components out of the box that we can place on our webpage.
+This makes it super easy to code up something real quick.
+The way streamlit works is it reruns the python script every time there is a user interaction on the components.
+They have some caching and optimizations, but this simple design makes it super easy to build interactive webpages using Streamlit.

-Lets see some code to understand better.
+> As someone said “Talk is cheap.
+Show me the code.”
+So let's see some code.

-Open an editor and copy paste this to demo-app.py
+Open an editor and copy-paste this to demo-app.py
 ```py
 import streamlit as st